How to Get Funds

 Private funds consist of any dues, donations or fundraising brought in by the organization themselves.
 The SORC accepts cash and check deposits during normal business hours.
 Checks must be made out to the University of Pittsburgh.
 Once funds are deposited, they are immediately made available to the organization to spend.

 Donations/Fundraising: Student organizations are eligible to fundraise through events and solicitations.
 Fundraising events include bake sales, fashion shows, services, etc. that are non-tax deductible.
 Solicitations are written requests to individuals or businesses for in-kind, tax deductible donations.
-The Student Organization Solicitation and Fundraising Events Guidelines outline these types of fundraising and the procedures.
+The Registered Student Organizations Fundraising Guidelines and Procedures outline these types of fundraising and the procedures.

-Student organizations must complete and submit the Student Organization Solicitation and Fundraising Approval Form according to the deadlines indicated on the form.
-For more information regarding fundraising and the Division of Philanthropic & Alumni Engagement’s efforts to assist student organizations, please contact Katie Edmundowicz.
+Student organizations that would like to hold a fundraising event, must complete and submit the Fundraising Events Approval Form according to the deadlines indicated on the form.
+For more information regarding fundraising, solicitations and the Division of Philanthropic & Alumni Engagement’s efforts to assist student organizations, please contact Katie Edmundowicz.

 Undergraduate Organizations: The Student Government Board (SGB) is the governing body for all undergraduate student organizations.
 Allocations can be obtained from the SGB Allocations Committee through the annual budget process or the weekly supplemental process.
 Details are available on the SGB Allocations Committee website.